CarlosCr18/oldPortfolio/README.md

 ### What I would do different if I do it again

 - I would use the useContext hook for the webpage language.
-- I would focus on performance issues sooner.
+- I would focus on performance issues sooner and use simple HTML for static content.